- Crypto scammers are still trying to steal your money through fake YouTube giveaways

 - The scammers flood YouTube with old interviews and conference talks from crypto luminaries

 - The videos are accompanied by fake giveaways designed to lure in marks

-Crypto scammers are flooding YouTube with old interviews from the likes of Vitalik Buterin and Changpeng Zhao which feature fake ‘giveaways’ that convince viewers to send in crypto and get more back in return.
-Not only this, the scammers are managing to hijack genuine YouTube accounts to stream from, adding a further layer of legitimacy to the scam.
+Cryptocurrency scammers are still flooding YouTube with old interviews from the likes of Vitalik Buterin, Changpeng Zhao and Michael Saylor which feature fake ‘giveaways’ that convince viewers to send in crypto and get more back in return.
+Not only this, the scammers continue to hijack genuine YouTube accounts to stream from, adding a further layer of legitimacy to the scam.